Everything you ever wanted to know about storing and preserving chicken eggs.

 How to Pickle Eggs

 Pickling is an age-old method of preserving fresh eggs.
 To pickle eggs, you will first have to hard-boil the eggs and peel off the shell.
 You then pack the warm boiled eggs into clean pint canning jars and cover them with a warm spiced vinegar solution.
-Put clean lids and rings on the jars and water bathe the jars for 10 minutes.

 How to Preserve Eggs in Mineral Oil